 of thousands of school teachers, parents and others who want their kids,

-friends and families to have the best "hands on" educational wildlife shows and education
+friends and families to have the best hands on® educational wildlife shows and education

 Snakebusters main website entry, shows, consulting, snake catching, venomous/snake advanced keeping courses, photos, media, filming, etc.

-Handle the reptiles, hands on reptile shows, handle the wildlife at kid's parties, handle the animals at children's birthday parties in Melbourne, Victoria, Australia, Hold the wildlife at school incursions, hold the reptiles at educational shows, hold the animals at reptile awareness demonstrations, snake awareness lectures with hands on in Melbourne, Victoria, Australia, hands on corporate events with reptiles in Melbourne, Victoria.
+Hands on®, Handle the reptiles, hands on reptile shows, handle the wildlife at kid's parties, handle the animals at children's birthday parties in Melbourne, Victoria, Australia, Hold the wildlife at school incursions, hold the reptiles at educational shows, hold the animals at reptile awareness demonstrations, snake awareness lectures with hands on in Melbourne, Victoria, Australia, hands on corporate events with reptiles in Melbourne, Victoria.

 Snakebusters are Australia's most sought after reptile demonstrators and kids reptile party and parties, with most hands on, most audience interaction, best educational outcomes for incursions and with the best reptiles displayed.

-© 2009, Snakebusters.
+© 2016, Snakebusters.
 All rights reserved.